-Annex VII of the Subsidies Agreement identifies certain lesser developed country Members that are eligible for types of special and differential treatment.
-Specifically, any export subsidies provided by these Members are not prohibited.
-The Members identified in Annex VII include those WTO Members designated by the United Nations as "least developed countries" (Annex VII(a)) as well as countries that, at the time of the negotiation of the Subsidies Agreement, had a per capita GNP under \$1,000 per annum and that are specifically listed in Annex VII(b).17 A country automatically "graduates" from Annex VII(b) status when its per capita GNP rises above the \$1,000 threshold.
-At the WTO's Fourth Ministerial Conference, Ministers decided that the calculation of the \$1,000 threshold would a technical error made in the final compilation of this list and pursuant to a General Council decision, Honduras was formally added to Annex VII(b) on January 20, 2001.
+as countries that, at the time of the negotiation of the Subsidies Agreement, had a per capita GNP under \$1,000 per annum and that are specifically listed in Annex VII(b).17 A country automatically "graduates" from Annex VII(b) status when its per capita GNP rises above the \$1,000 threshold.
+At the WTO's Fourth Ministerial Conference, Ministers decided that the calculation of the \$1,000 threshold would be based on constant 1990 dollars.
+The WTO Secretariat updated these calculations in 2018.
+18 Importantly, these latest calculations show that India has now "graduated" from Annex VII(b) and must now terminate all its export subsidies in all sectors.
+19